ekedonald/LAMP-Stack-Implementation-In-AWS/README.md

 ![public ip address1](./images/5.%20public%20ip%20address1.png)

-### Step 5: Installing MySql
+### Step 5: Installing MySQL

-The following steps are taken to install MySql:
+The following steps are taken to install MySQL:

-* Install the MySql package using apt.
+* Install the MySQL package using apt.

 ```bash
 sudo apt install mysql-server
 ```

-* Log into the MySql console by running the command below:
+* Log into the MySQL console by running the command below:

 ```bash
 sudo mysql